sahil311289/esrally_docker/README.md

 1. Copy this file to your local directory
 2. Build this into an image using: docker build -t esrally:0.1 .
-3. Run this image using: docker run -d --name ESRALLY esrally:0.1
+3. Run this image using: docker run -it --net <network_name> esrally:0.1 bash
+4. Get IP address from the host machine: docker network inspect <network_name>
+5. Using IP address of the container attached to this network, test Elasticsearch from bash of ESRally: curl <ip_address>:9200